csmastersUH/data_analysis_with_python_spring_2020/project.rst

 2. regression analysis on medical data (part08)
 3. fossil data analysis

-The fossil data analysis project is currently not integrated to the TMC system, so for that, see the instructions from the `course page <https://courses.helsinki.fi/fi/aycsm90004en/129239201>`_ / tasks section.
+The fossil data analysis project is currently not integrated to the TMC system, so for that, see the instructions from the tasks section of the `course page <https://courses.helsinki.fi/fi/aycsm90004en/129239201>`_.

 For the two first projects (part07 and part08), download the exercises and/or notebooks from the TMC server.